 207 4.
-Environmental Consequences 4.4 Impacts on Cultural Resources In general, impacts to archaeological resources for the PSEGS would be similar to those described in the PSPP PA/FEIS.
-However, based on graphical representations showing the anticipated disturbance below ground and the anticipated above-ground intrusion into the flat landscape, impacts associated with the PSEGS that are different from those evaluated in the PSPP PA/FEIS include: 1.
+Environmental Consequences 4.4 Impacts on Cultural Resources In general, impacts to archaeological resources for the Palen Solar Electric Generating System would be similar to those described in the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement.
+However, based on graphical representations showing the anticipated disturbance below ground and the anticipated above-ground intrusion into the flat landscape, impacts associated with the Palen Solar Electric Generating System that are different from those evaluated in the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement include: 1.
 Minimal grading is anticipated within the solar field, except as needed to construct roads.
-An internal roadways system would be constructed within the solar array fields, which is anticipated to disturb approximately 36 acres.
-Depth of soil disturbance associated with grubbing and blading would be typically 6- 12 inches with a maximum of approximately 3 feet below ground surface (bgs) in areas where necessary to maintain grade.
+An internal roadway system would be constructed within the solar array fields, which is anticipated to disturb approximately 36 acres.
+Depth of soil disturbance associated with grubbing and blading would be typically 6- 12 inches with a maximum of approximately 3 feet below ground surface in areas where necessary to maintain grade.
 2. In the solar array fields, trenches would be excavated for the installation of underground systems, including electrical transmission systems and natural gas system.
 These trenches could be excavated to a depth of up to 12 feet.
 3. Auguring for the heliostat support pylons could extend to a maximum depth of 12 feet.
-The heliostats would intrude into the flat landscape to a height of 12 feet.
-4. Excavation and grading would be performed within each solar plant's power tower and power block areas, for the switchyard, within the administration complex area, and for the heliostat assembly buildings, which would cause ground disturbance down to a maximum depth of 8.5 feet.
+The heliostats would intrude into the flat landscape to a height of 12 feet.Excavation and grading would be performed within each solar plant's power tower and power block areas, for the switchyard, within the administration complex area, and for the heliostat assembly buildings, which would cause ground disturbance down to a maximum depth of 8.5 feet.
 5. The power towers would intrude onto the flat landscape to a maximum height of 750 feet; FAA-required lighting and lightning rods would extend an additional 10 feet.
 6. The re-routing of the gen-tie line would affect approximately 18.9 acres, gen-tie line impacts to which were evaluated in the April 2011 Desert Sunlight Solar Farm California Desert Conservation Area Plan Amendment and Final Environmental Impact Statement (BLM, 2011a) and related Record of Decision (BLM, 2011b).
 7. A redundant telecommunications line would be installed underground within the gen-tie line ROW, which would require trenches excavated to a maximum depth of 12 feet.
 8. The natural gas line would disturb an additional 2.7 acres within BLM lands and 0.6 acres within CalTrans right-of-way.
-The excavation would typically extend to a depth of 5 feet with an anticipated maximum depth of 12 feet to accommodate the crossing of I-10 by means of a jack and bore or directional drilling operation to minimize disturbance.
-The area disturbed for construction and operation of the PSEGS would be approximately 3,896 acres.
-The BLM is awaiting cultural resource studies for areas that could be affected by the PSEGS that were not analyzed in the PSPP PA/FEIS.
-Upon completion of those studies, a discussion of the types and numbers of cultural resources that could potentially be affected by the full PSEGS would be included here, as would a discussion of the significant historic properties that could be affected by the PSEGS.
-This analysis, along with any mitigation measures that would reduce the significance of these impacts, will be presented in this chapter and incorporated into the Final EIS.
-Palen Solar Electric Generating System Draft SEIS 4.4-2 July 2013
+The excavation for the natural gas line would typically extend to a depth of 5 feet with an anticipated maximum depth of 12 feet to accommodate the crossing of I-10 by means of a jack and bore or directional drilling operation to minimize disturbance.
+The area disturbed for construction and operation of the Palen Solar Electric Generating System (PSEGS) would be approximately 3,896 acres.
+The Bureau of Land Management (BLM) is awaiting cultural resource studies for areas that could be affected by the PSEGS that were not analyzed in the Palen Solar Power Project Programmatic Agreement/Final Environmental Impact Statement (PSPP PA/FEIS).
+Upon completion of those cultural resource studies, a discussion of the types and numbers of cultural resources that could potentially be affected by the full PSEGS would be included here, as would a discussion of the significant historic properties that could be affected by the PSEGS.
+This analysis, along with any mitigation measures that would reduce the significance of these impacts, will be presented in this chapter and incorporated into the Final Environmental Impact Statement (EIS).
+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) 4.4-2 July 2013